Finer geometry of planar self-affine sets: Introduction

+In Example \ref{ex:dimaff-dima}, we exhibit a dominated irreducible planar self-affine set $X$ satisfying the strong separation condition such that $1 \le \dimh(X) < \dima(X)$.
+As the upper bound is attained in Corollary \ref{thm:slices}, we therefore see that it is not possible to extend the Marstrand slicing theorem to all slices of all self-affine sets.

 The Hausdorff dimension of any self-affine set is bounded above also by the affinity dimension $\dimaff$, a number which is obtained by looking at the behavior of natural covers in the construction of the set.
-Prior the following theorem, it has not been known how the Assouad dimension compares to the affinity dimension outside self-affine carpets.
-It is worth mentioning that on self-similar sets the strong separation condition implies the equality of the Assouad and affinity dimensions.
+Prior to Example \ref{ex:dimaff-dima} and the following corollary, it was not known how the Assouad dimension compares to the affinity dimension outside self-affine carpets.
+It is worth recalling that on self-similar sets the strong separation condition implies the equality of the Assouad and affinity dimensions.

-\begin{theorem} If $X$ is a dominated irreducible planar self-affine set satisfying the strong separation condition such that $\dimh(X) = s < 1$, then either $X$ is Ahlfors regular or $\dimaff(X) < 1 \le \dima(X)$.
-In particular, parametrized by the translation vectors and elements of the matrices, there exists a collection with non-empty interior of such planar Ahlfors $s$-regular self-affine sets and there exists an uncountable collection of such planar self-affine sets $X$ for which $\dimaff(X) < 1 \le \dima(X)$. \end{theorem}
+\begin{corollary} If $X$ is a dominated irreducible planar self-affine set satisfying the strong separation condition such that $\dimh(X) = s < 1$, then either $X$ is Ahlfors regular or $\dimaff(X) < 1 \le \dima(X)$.
+In particular, parametrized by the translation vectors and elements of the matrices, there exists a collection with non-empty interior of such planar Ahlfors $s$-regular self-affine sets and there exists an uncountable collection of such planar self-affine sets $X$ for which $\dimaff(X) < 1 \le \dima(X)$. \end{corollary}